Kyrie21323/FinalProject/README.md

    - **Minimize Website Impact**: Limit scraping frequency to avoid server overload and ensure responsible data collection.
    - **Ensure Transparency**: Attribute TMZ as the data source and avoid sharing personally identifiable information.

-3. **Reddit**
-   - **Follow Reddit's API Terms**: Use Reddit’s official API to gather data rather than web scraping, following the platform's terms of service and API rules.
-   - **Respect User Privacy**: Posts and comments on Reddit can contain personal or sensitive information.
-Avoid collecting or sharing identifiable data without consent, and ensure that content is anonymized when possible.
-   - **Attribution and Responsible Use**: Attribute Reddit as the source of the data and avoid using the data for commercial purposes unless permission is granted.
-Ensure data is not taken out of context or used to mislead.

-## YouTube Data Integration
+## Data Integration

+### Youtube Data
-The project utilizes the YouTube Data API v3 to extract data from YouTube channels.
+   - The project utilizes the YouTube Data API v3 to extract data from YouTube channels.
 This includes channel statistics, video details, and top comments.
 The following steps outline the process:
+   - What it Does: Scrapes data from a list of YouTube channels, including video titles, URLs, and top comments.
+   - Process:
+      - Fetches channel details using the YouTube Data API.
+      - Extracts the latest video and top comments.
+      - Stores the data in the Videos table in the database.

+### TMZ Data
+   - What it Does: Scrapes articles related to influencers from TMZ.
+   - Process:
+      - Searches TMZ for a predefined list of influencers.
+      - Extracts article titles, URLs, and content.
+      - Stores the data in the News table in the database.

 ### API Setup:
 - Obtain an API key from the Google Developer Console.